 - How to be effective in public presentations (tips on how to handle sticky questions)

 - Shared Hope’s history of more than 20 years of fighting domestic minor sex trafficking (DMST)

-- Tools to present in schools and to youth, such as the Chosen film, a true story of two girls who were tricked.
+- Tools to present in schools and to youth, such as the “Chosen” video, a true story of two girls who were tricked.
 Includes presentations and discussion guides with films

-- DMST, the basics of how sex trafficking happens in the USA
+- DMST, the basics of how sex trafficking happens in the U.S.

 - Internet Safety, for students and for adults, how to stay safe online

 - Cultural Grooming, how to educate parents with younger children